 Note that you must have Administrator permissions to start a coverage run for a Windows service.

 - In the Service drop-down list, choose a service that you want to run.

 - Optionally, select the Advanced check box to configure additional settings:

 - If you need to pass any command-line arguments, type them in the Arguments field or click the ellipsis button and choose a file to append to the argument string.

-- If you want dotCover to run and analyze coverage of all dependent services.child processes, tick the Start Dependent Services check-box.
+- If you want dotCover to run and analyze coverage of all dependent services.child processes, select the Start Dependent Services check box.

 - Click Edit Symbol Search Policy to specify where to search for PDB information.